srubianof/AREP-AUTOSCALING/README.md

 sudo chmod +x /usr/local/bin/docker-compose sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose
 ```
-5. To be able to launch our docker compose each time the machine stars we are going to create a new service that will execute it as show below
+5. To be able to launch our docker compose each time the machine stars, we are going to create a new service that will execute it as show below.
 ![](https://cdn.discordapp.com/attachments/748398289514397717/772710385139580958/carbon-15.png)
-Once the service is create you must grant permissions, so it can be executed, read and written with chmod 777, and finally enable it.
+Once the service is created you must grant permissions, so it can be executed, read and written with chmod 777, and finally enable it.
 ```
 systemctl enable docker-service.service
 ```